Getting Started with Cursor

 3. Select the correct version based on the specs of your machine.

 Note: Cursor provides you two-week free trial of their Pro version when you sign up.
-After that, it is $20/month.
+After the two weeks, it is $20/month.
+So if you're just trying it out, make sure to schedule some time over the two-week startup period.

 2. Open the Cursor app.

-3. Click on 'Open Folder' option within the "File" tab of the top menu.
+3. In Cursor, click on 'Open Folder' option within the "File" tab of the top menu.
 Open your 'TriviaApp' folder.

 4. Open the Cursor Composer chat window by selecting its icon in the right corner.
 Make sure "Agent" is chosen as the mode.